m0in92/EV_sim/README.md

 #### Python setup
 1. Download or clone this repository
 2. Ensure you are on the repository directory (where the setup.py resides) and run
 <code>python setup.py sdist</code> on the command line.
+This will create a dist directory in the repository.
+Within this
+directory a zip or a tar.gz file resides.
+3. Extract the contents tar.gz file created in Step 2.
+Note that this file can be extracted anywhere within your local system.
+4. It is recommended to create a python virtual environment before the installation of this project as a Python package.
-3. Step 2 will create a dist directory in the repository.
-Extract the contents tar.gz file in this directory.
-Move to the directory where the extracted files reside and run <code>pip install EV_sim</code> on the command line.
+Once the Python virtual environment is created, move to the directory where the extracted files reside and run <code>python setup.py install</code> on the command line.
 This will install EV_sim on your system (along with the external dependencies) and EV_sim can be imported as any other Python package.

 ### Basic Usage